-- Apart from the striking contrast of trekking in an arid cold desert valley, you get an outstanding view of Ladakh and Zanskar ranges, the 21,000 ft Kang Yatse and the 20,086 ft Stok Kangri peaks.
+- Apart from the striking contrast of trekking in an arid cold desert valley, you get an outstanding view of the Ladakh and Zanskar ranges, the 21,000 ft Kang Yatse and the 20,086 ft Stok Kangri peaks.

-- The trek goes inside a beautiful Hemis National Park .
+- The trek goes inside a beautiful Hemis National Park.

-- Some exciting waist-deep river crossing sections on Markha River to trails going across interesting Buddhist villages and rocky canyons are some of the features that give this trek a unique fervor.
+- Some exciting waist-deep river crossing sections on the Markha River to trails going across interesting Buddhist villages and rocky canyons are some of the features that give this trek a unique fervor.

-- With close proximity to Leh, which is one flight away from most Indian metropolitan cities, the Markha Valley trek can be something any traveler to Leh could definitely consider doing.
+- With close proximity to Leh, which is one flight away from most Indian metropolitan cities, the Markha Valley Trek can be something any traveler to Leh could definitely consider doing.

-There are 3 different starting points for this trek- Stok, Spituk or Chilling.
+There are 3 different starting points for this trek- Stok, Spituk and Chilling.
 Spituk is the most popular starting point.
 From the Spituk side however you gain altitude very rapidly to Ganda La (over 5,000 ft in two days) before descending sharply to Skiu.
 Starting from Chilling offers a much easier approach, as you join the trail at Skiu and gradually gain altitude.

 This itinerary is for starting the trek from Chilling.
 If you are physically in good shape and well acclimatized, you can choose to start from Spituk or Stok as well.
-While the best views on this trail are arguably from Markha upto Kongmaru La, starting from Spituk gives you the opportunity to cross two high passes.
+While the best views on this trail are arguably from Markha up to Kongmaru La, starting from Spituk gives you the opportunity to cross two high passes.